The difference between Openreach and CityFibre

 Fibre cables have a glass core, allowing information to be transmitted using light.
 This makes it thousands of times faster, less affected by distance, and more durable than the electrical signals used in copper cables. (read more about fibre cable here)

-• FTTC - fibre links the telephone exchange to the roadside cabinet, but copper cable provides the last step of the connection to your business premises.
-This can deliver speeds of up to 76Mbps for downloads and 19Mbps for uploads.
+• FTTC involves a combination of fibre and copper connections.
+Fibre links the telephone exchange to the roadside cabinet, while the final connection to your business premises is achieved using copper cables.
+This configuration can provide download speeds of up to 76Mbps and upload speeds of 19Mbps, offering a considerable improvement over traditional ADSL services.

 (Read more about FTTC and FTTC here)